cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- contains data from the invoking service
 	- Lambda runtime converts the event to an object (i.e. dict type in python)
 - Context:
-	- provides methods and properties that provide info about the invocation, function, and runtime enviroenmtn
+	- provides methods and properties that provide info about the invocation, function, and runtime environment
 	- passed to your function by lambda at runtime
 	- example: `aws_request_id`, `function_name`, etc

 ### Destinations
 - send result of an async invocation or a failed source mapper
-- async invocations can define destionations for both a successful or failed event
+- async invocations can define destinations for both a successful or failed event
 	- AWS recommends you use destinations over DLQ now for greater flexiblity
 - Source mapping: destinations only for discarded event batches
 - for SQS you can either use destinations or a DLQ from the source SQS queue